pilif/sacy/README.markdown

 - `SACY_TRANSFORMER_ECO` specifies the path to the eco compiler.
 You can install it using `npm install -g eco`, which will likely put the eco executable in `/usr/local/bin/eco`.

+- `SACY_TRANSFORMER_JSX` specifies the path to the jsx compiler.
+You can install it using `npm install -g react-tools`, which will likely put the jsx executable in `/usr/local/bin/jsx`.

 If you are not sure what you are doing, always install these utilities to their global locations.
 If you install them as a user account, chances are